-In the event that you have already carried out the repairs, please keep evidence of the damage by either keeping the damaged item(s), where possible, or providing photographs of the damage.
+If you have already carried out the repairs, keep evidence of the damage by either keeping the damaged item(s), where possible, or providing photographs of the damage.

-Northern Ireland Water Limited is responsible for the supply of water and sewerage services, and the company has its own claims handling procedures.
+Northern Ireland Water Ltd is responsible for supplying water and sewerage services, and the company has its own claims handling procedures.

-If your claim is as a result of flooding or any other actions or operations taken by or on behalf of Northern Ireland Water, you should contact Waterline to request a claim form.
+If your claim is as a result of flooding or any other actions or operations taken by or on behalf of Northern Ireland Water, you should contact Waterline to ask for a claim form.

 - Waterline: 0345 744 0088

 Further information may be found at the page below: